chromaui/chromatic-docs/src/content/getStarted/introduction.md

 ## What is Chromatic?

 Chromatic is a cloud-based toolchain that helps teams ship UI components faster.
 It's made by the [team](https://www.chromatic.com/company/about) behind Storybook and integrates with Storybook, Playwright, and Cypress.
-Watch a [quick demo video](https://youtu.be/zhrboql8UuU) now or read on for the key features:
+Watch a [quick demo video](https://youtu.be/zhrboql8UuU) now or read on for the key features.

+---

-## For Storybook
+## Chromatic for Storybook

 #### ⬆️ Publish Storybook